Varicose Veins Q & A

 Varicose veins are enlarged, twisted blood vessels that bulge above the skin’s surface.
 Though many people view varicose veins as a cosmetic concern, they’re a sign that the veins are failing to maintain normal blood flow.
+Certain types of varicose veins can be dangerous and life-threatening.
 When varicose veins go untreated, they can lead to complications such as chronic venous insufficiency.

 What causes varicose veins?